NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 All the settings given via the ``stereo.default`` file can be over-ridden from the command line.
-Just add a double hyphen (``--``) in front the option’s name and then fill out the option just as you would in the configuration file.
-For options in the ``stereo.default`` file that take multiple numbers, they must be separated by spaces (like ‘``corr-kernel 25 25``’) on the command line.
+Just add a double hyphen (``--``) in front the option's name and then fill out the option just as you would in the configuration file.
+For options in the ``stereo.default`` file that take multiple numbers, they must be separated by spaces (like ``corr-kernel 25 25``) on the command line.
 Here is an example in which we override the search range and subpixel mode from the command line.